ommx_pyscipopt_adapter.adapter#

 The default is an empty set (standard constraints only).
 Subclasses must call

 super().__init__(ommx_instance)so that any constraint types the adapter does not support are automatically converted into regular constraints (Big-M for indicator / SOS1, linear equality for one-hot).
-Conversions mutateommx_instancein place and are emitted atINFOlevel from the Rust SDK viapyo3-log.- decode(data: pyscipopt.Model) Solution#
+Conversions mutateommx_instancein place and are emitted atINFOlevel astracingevents from the Rust SDK; configure a Python OpenTelemetryTracerProviderbefore the first call to observe them viapyo3-tracing-opentelemetry.- decode(data: pyscipopt.Model) Solution#

 Convert optimized pyscipopt.Model and ommx.v1.Instance to ommx.v1.Solution.